Bo Ogden

 Strengths

-- Elite catch-and-shoot threat with deep range, evidenced by shooting 46% from three on the Adidas 3SSB circuit on high volume (7.4 attempts per game).
+- Elite perimeter shooter, particularly in catch-and-shoot situations and when coming off screens.
+Shot 46% from three-point range on the 3SSB circuit on high volume (over 7 attempts per game).

 Areas to Improve